Nintendo Switch sales are off to a roaring start

 The console sold more than 906,000 units in the U.S. last month, the Japanese company said, citing data from industry tracker NPD Group.

-Nintendo (NTDOF) needed a hit after its previous console, the Wii U, flopped.
+Nintendo needed a hit after its previous console, the Wii U, flopped.
 But it's still too early to tell whether the Switch will be a blockbuster on the scale of the original Wii, which sold more than 100 million units.

 The initial success of the Switch -- which works as both a TV-linked console and a portable device -- is directly tied to Nintendo's classic video game franchise "The Legend of Zelda," according to analysts.